 Why do I get calculation inconsistencies?

-Why do we get rounding errors?
+Why do we get rounding inconsistencies ?

 If you for instance want to report the following: